starburst997/windows-code-sign/README.md

 *(**TL;DR**: Get code signing working for Windows with immediate SmartScreen reputation via Github Action, check this repository to see how simple it can get once everything is setup)*

+*(Part one of my series on code-signing / distributing apps, check [Part 2 on Apple](https://github.com/starburst997/apple-code-sign))*

 <br/>

 ## Introduction